The Training Opt-Out Becomes the Consent Interface

 Sixth, deletion should be honest about model memory.
 If removing a source record does not remove its influence from an already trained model, the interface should say so plainly.
 Future exclusion is not retroactive forgetting.

-Seventh, regulators should treat interface design as AI governance.
+Tenth, regulators should treat interface design as AI governance.
 A model-training pipeline can be shaped as much by defaults and dark patterns as by architecture.
-Consent quality belongs in audits, enforcement, procurement, and risk assessments.
+Consent quality belongs in audits, enforcement, procurement, risk assessments, public registers, and incident reporting.
+The record should connect to transparency infrastructure, AI governance, and AI incident reporting.

-The training opt-out is where the user meets the training set.
+The training opt-out is where an invisible transformation becomes a user interface.

-That meeting is usually quiet.
 No one sees their sentence become a gradient update.
 No one watches a public post become a statistical trace.
 No one can look at a model and identify every workplace joke, support ticket, profile line, chat confession, or product review that helped shape its behavior.
-The interface has to stand in for an invisible transformation.
+The interface has to stand in for a process the user cannot inspect directly.

-This is why the toggle is politically larger than it looks.
-It is a small control placed at the entrance to a civilizational machine that converts ordinary life into reusable model capability.
+That makes the toggle politically larger than it looks.
+It is a small control placed at the entrance to a machine that converts ordinary life into reusable model capability.
 If the control is vague, late, partial, or manipulative, the user is not consenting to that conversion.
 They are being given a symbol of agency after the architecture has already decided what kind of agency is convenient.

 The answer is not to ban every training use of user data.
 Some learning from user interaction can improve safety, accessibility, localization, error correction, and usefulness.
 But useful learning still needs institutional discipline: clear categories, sensitive defaults, durable records, real refusal, retention limits, worker protections, child protections, and audit paths.